Multiple Myeloma Overview

 Multiple myeloma may be diagnosed when you see your doctor because of symptoms.
 Sometimes it’s only found after abnormal blood or urine tests that were done for another reason, like a routine physical.

 Your healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
-He or she will give you a physical exam.
+A physical exam will be done.

 You may also have one or more of these tests: